Sadya

-Sadya or oonu (സദ്യ), also spelt sadhya, is a meal of Kerala origin and of importance to all Malayalis, consisting of a variety of traditional vegetarian dishes usually served on a banana leaf as lunch.
-Sadya is typically served as a traditional feast for Onam and Vishu, along with other special occasions such as birthdays, weddings and temple festivals.
+Sadya (സദ്യ, /ml/), also spelt sadhya, is a meal originating from the Southern state of Kerala in the Republic Of India.
+It is of cultural importance to the Malayalis, consisting of a variety of traditional vegetarian dishes and side-dishes usually served on a banana leaf as lunch.
+Sadya is typically served as a traditional feast for the festivals of Onam and Vishu, as well as other special occasions such as birthdays and weddings.

 Etymology

 The Malayalam word sadya (സദ്യ) derives from Sanskrit ságdhi- (सग्धि), referring to a communal feast.